ziapeltagames/six-winters/docs/RULES.md

 There will now be a number of open positions in the progress staging area equal to the current stage difficulty.
 After placing obstacles, slide down any remaining progress cards so they fill the lowest staging area positions, and refill any open progress staging card positions at the top by drawing from the progress deck.

+If a region's obstacle draw deck is ever emptied, shuffle the discard pile and create a new draw deck.
+It's okay if some cards in the discard pile did not start in the region, as some obstacle cards move between regions.

 ## Threat Tracks

 Raise each threat track by one for every matching threat symbol on obstacle cards beyond two.
 For instance, if there are 4 military thret icons on the obstacle cards, the military threat track will increase by 2.
 If there are 3 diplomacy threat icons on obstacles, the diplomacy threat track will increase by 1, etc.

 If a threat track is already at the highest position (step 12 on the track), increase the next threat track in trade order.
-For instance, if the support track is maxed out, increase technology instead.
+For instance, if the stability track is maxed out, increase technology instead.
 If sorcery is maxed out, players may choose which track to increase.

 ### Unlocking Threat Locations